-"I hope dear Elly will find more happiness said Aunt Lucy, " or rather, than is probable He was much distressed at the thought of for few old maids have such blessings as my
+"I hope dear Elly will find more happiness than is possible for an old maid to secure. said Aunt Lucy, " or rather, than is probable for few old maids have such blessings as mycheek, and another on Eleanor's.
+"I hope," said Frank, after a time, "that if eyer I marry I shall find just such a girl as

 "That is because few old maids are like Aunt Lucy !' exclaimed Eleanor.
-"I don't think there is such another; do you, Frank?"
-Frank's reply was a kiss on Aunt Lucy's cheek, and another on Eleanor's.
+"I don't think there is such another ; do you, Frank ?"
+Frank's reply was a kiss on Aunt Lucy's